Originate/guide/security/README.md

 Mitigation

 - Check the HTTP referer header to make sure the request came from a trusted page
-- Add a CSRF-token (nonce) to all HTML forms and send it to the server for validation before processing the request
+- Add a CSRF-token [(nonce)](https://en.wikipedia.org/wiki/Cryptographic_nonce) as a hidden field when rendering all HTML forms
+  - The nonce gets sent to the server and validated before processing the rest of the form submission
+  - The token should only be used once per form
   - The token can also be set as a cookie by the server and then, using javascript, added as a custom HTTP header that's sent back to the server on each request

 **Authentication and Session Management**